 How to Apply for a Pre-Need Eligibility Determination

-To see if a veteran or other claimant is eligible for burial in one of 142 national cemeteries and memorial items like a government headstone or marker, applicants need only complete and submit an Application for Pre-need Determination of Eligibility for Burial in a VA National Cemetery (VA Form 40-10007) to the National Cemetery Scheduling Office via email, mail or fax.
+To see if a veteran or other claimant is eligible for burial in one of 155 national cemeteries and memorial items like a government headstone or marker, complete an Application for Pre-need Determination of Eligibility for Burial in a VA National Cemetery (VA Form 40-10007) and submit it to the National Cemetery Scheduling Office via mail or fax.
+This application can also be completed online at VA.gov.

 How a Pre-Need Eligibility Determination Helps With Funeral Planning